 With black hair, you may wear any metallics or dark shades, such as black, and particularly cat eye frames with a basic form.
 Vibrant and rich colors in cat eye lenses, such as pink, turquoise, and mauves, will release a remark based on your complexions, but light and milky colors may seem washed against your black hair.

 If you're a warm brunette with caramel and bronze undertones, cat eye frames in caramel, cherry, scarlet, and gold elements will complement your natural coloring.
 Darker colors are best if you have chilly, ashy, or golden undertones.
 Avoid excessively dark tones that will make you look washed out.

 On red hair, cat eye glasses complement the richness of your original coloring.
-Red hair in cooler hues will look great with blues, greens, and black cat eye sunglasses.

 Cat eye spectacles are a really adaptable style that flatters a wide range of face types, and the combination that best serves you is determined by your most distinct facial features.
 With the wide variety of designs available, finding the ideal cat eye spectacles for you is simple.
 Cat eye spectacles with strong, angular edges are excellent for round features; these startling factors will help enhance delicate facial characteristics and rounded cheekbones.

 The gradual bend at the bottom of cat eyeglasses can lend some soft contours to those with a lot of harsh edges on their cheeks, such as people with a well-defined jaw bone.
 Cat eye glasses are typically attractive since they draw attention to your cheekbones.
 The bottom frames of the framework follow an upwards and outwards curve of the face.
 They also have the ability to elevate the entire face's characteristics and enhance the eyes.